cardano-foundation/developer-portal/docs/portal-contribute.md

 * The GitHub account that adds the project must not be new.
 * The GitHub account must have a history/or already be known in the Cardano community.
 * Describe what makes your project special, avoid phrases like "the first this and that".
 Granular details like which project was first is tribal attribute known to cause rift and conflicts.
 * Please refrain from adding NFT projects unless they are immensely different from what is already listed in terms of utility.
-We can't list hundrets of NFT.
+We can't list hundreds of NFT projects.
 For details please follow or take part in the discussion [here](https://github.com/cardano-foundation/developer-portal/discussions/243).
-(TLDR: we are adding winners of the CNFT awards)
+(TL;DR: we are adding winners of the [CNFT Awards](https://www.cnft-awards.io/))
 * If you add a project which main component is NFT, please select "nftproject" as tag. (not "nftsupport")

 Mainly the project showcase should be a place where someone new to the ecosystem can come to see what can be done.
 For example we agreed that projects have to have a running product today on Cardano mainnet, no promises, no pre-sales, no coming soon pages.
 We also don't [aim to map out a future ecosystem.](https://developers.cardano.org/showcase?tags=ecosystem)